1960 United States presidential election: Alabama

-The third method would give a completely different outlook in terms of the popular vote in both Alabama and in the USA overall.
+The third method would give a completely different outlook in terms of the popular vote in both Alabama and in the US overall.
 The third method is to allocate the Democratic votes in Alabama between Kennedy electors and unpledged electors on a percentage basis, giving 5/11s of the 324,050 Democratic votes to Kennedy (which comes to 147,295 votes for Kennedy) and 6/11s of the 324,050 Democratic votes to unpledged electors (which comes to 176,755 votes for unpledged electors).
-Bearing in mind that the highest Republican/Nixon elector in Alabama got 237,981 votes, this third method of calculating the Alabama vote means that Nixon wins the popular vote in Alabama, and wins the popular vote in the USA overall, as it would give Kennedy 34,049,976 votes nationally, and Nixon 34,108,157 votes nationally.
+Bearing in mind that the highest Republican/Nixon elector in Alabama got 237,981 votes, this third method of calculating the Alabama vote means that Nixon wins the popular vote in Alabama, and wins the popular vote in the US overall, as it would give Kennedy 34,049,976 votes nationally, and Nixon 34,108,157 votes nationally.

 Georgia

 The number of popular votes Kennedy and Nixon received in Georgia is also difficult to determine because voters voted for 12 separate electors.
 The vote totals of 458,638 for Kennedy and 274,472 for Nixon reflect the number of votes for the Kennedy and Nixon electors who received the highest number of votes.
 The Republican and Democratic electors receiving the highest number of votes were outliers from the other 11 electors from their party.
 The average vote totals for the 12 electors were 455,629 for the Democratic electors, and 273,110 for the Republican electors.
 This shrinks Kennedy's election margin in Georgia by 1,647 votes, to 182,519.